Patrick Stewart

 Young Patrick Stewart on stage

 Patrick made his professional theatre debut on the Lincoln stage at the age of nineteen.
-He was accepted into a troupe, he started getting new roles, and he also began to earn additional income from televised plays.
+He joined a theater company, started landing new roles, and began earning extra money from TV productions.
 For different roles, the actor had to wear wigs because he had begun to lose his hair a year before his debut.
-This was a cause of concern for the young actor, but his work diverted his thoughts from the fear of being unattractive to women.
+This worried the young actor, but his work kept him from dwelling on fears about his attractiveness.

 Acting Career

-Patrick's talent was recognized by the Royal Shakespeare Company in the mid-sixties, and he was invited to join the main ensemble.
+The Royal Shakespeare Company recognized Patrick's talent in the mid-sixties and invited him to join their main ensemble.
 There, he shared the stage with distinguished actors such as Helen Mirren, Ian Richardson, and Ben Kingsley.

 Young Patrick Stewart